Creating Searchable PDFs

 For other word processing and PDF versions/applications, please contact the software manufacturer or an IT support professional.

-Save as PDF in Microsoft Word 2013
+Save as PDF in Microsoft Word 2013 or later

 - Click the File tab.